ionos-cloud/knife-ionos-cloud/docs/README.md

 ### Getting input from a file

 In order to make passing JSON or array arguments easier, we allow you to specify a file which holds the arguments for a command.
 This is done with the
-`--extra-config EXTRA_CONFIG_FILE` or `-e EXTRA_CONFIG_FILE`.
+`--extra-config EXTRA_CONFIG_FILE_PATH` or `-e EXTRA_CONFIG_FILE_PATH`.
 The file is expected to contain a JSON which should map the name of arguments to their expected values.
 Here is an example of such a file.

 ```json
 {